 About Rock & Rose

-My name is Sam Self and for years I’ve been playing around and customising jewellery made by others.
-After doing tonnes of jewellery workshops with my favourite brands, a short college course and online research, I decided it was about time I gave jewellery making a go myself and send my creations out into the world.
+Rock & Rose Jewellery is the brain child of me Sam Self and for years I’ve been playing around and customising jewellery made by others.
+After doing tonnes of jewellery workshops with my favourite brands, a short college course and online research, I decided it was about time I gave jewellery making a go myself and send my creations out into the world as Rock & Rose Jewellery.

-So why skulls?
+So what’s with all the skulls?
 For many years I’ve been into rock music and that tends to come with a lot of clothing covered in skulls.
 When I did my Masters I happened to be wearing quite lots of skull covered clothing and jewellery (it was all over the shops then) and my friends just associate this imagery with me.
 I’ve lost 2 close relatives and as a result I am fascinated with Day of the Dead sugar skulls and Victorian memento mori as a way of remembering them.
-Plus skulls are cool right!?

 About Memento Mori